wso2/docs-is/en/docs/develop/extend/rebranding/rebrand-login-pages-for-service-providers.md

     ![Avis screen](../../../assets/img/samples/avis-screen.png)

-When attempting to "Login with SAML from WSO2 Identity Server" in Travelocity.com and Avis.com applications, you can see the following default page located at `<IS_HOME>/repository/deployment/server/webapps/authenticationendpoint/login.jsp`.
+When attempting to log in with SAML from WSO2 Identity Server in **Travelocity.com** and **Avis.com** applications, you can see the following default page located at `<IS_HOME>/repository/deployment/server/webapps/authenticationendpoint/login.jsp`.

 ![Identity Server sign in screen](../../../assets/img/samples/identity-server-sign-in-screen.png)